BasedAgents/smart-contracts/docs/Tokenomics.md

 - Platform Referrers earn 10% of all transaction fees generated through their integration
 - The referral address is set when the Agent token is created through their integration
 - Revenue is earned perpetually from all future trades through that integration
-- This creates an ecosystem of complementary tools and services around BasedAgents
+- This creates an ecosystem of complementary tools and services around Based Agents

 **Order Referrer (15%)**
 The Order Referrer system enables community-driven growth through a referral program: